Machine Learning For Absolute Beginners: A Plain English Introduction

 Thus, although decision trees are highly visual and effective at classifying a single set of data, they are also _inflexible and vulnerable to overfitting, especially for datasets with high pattern variance_.

-Bagging
+### Bagging

 Involves _growing multiple decision trees using a randomized selection_ of input data for each tree and combining the results by averaging the output (for regression) or voting (for classification).

-Random Forests
+### Random Forests

 Artificially limit the choice of variables by capping the number of variables considered for each split.

-Scott Hartshorn advises focusing on optimizing other hyperparameters before adding more trees to the initial model, as this will reduce processing time in the short term and increasing the number of trees later should
+adding more trees_ to the initial model, as this will reduce processing time in

 Other techniques including _gradient boosting_ tend to return superior prediction accuracy.